Data types

 ARRAY

 Represents an array of values.
 All elements of the array must have same data type.
-Elements of the array can be of any supported data type including nested arrays (array of arrays).
+Elements of the array can be of any supported data type including nested arrays (array with arrays).

 Example